 They can even search a car without a warrant in certain situations.
-These are when:
+Circumstances allowing a warrantless search are when:

 - the driver, or someone with control over the vehicle, consents to a search,

-- the police have “probable cause” that the car holds evidence of a crime,
+- the police have “probable cause” that the car holds evidence of criminal activity,

-- they arrest a person from the vehicle,
+- they arrest a person from the vehicle (search incident to arrest),

 - the police temporarily detain a person in the car, and